greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 CREATE TABLE table\_name ...
 PARTITION BY

 :   When creating a partitioned table using the *classic syntax*, Greenplum Database creates the root partitioned table with the specified table name.
-Greenplum also creates a hierarchy of tables, child tables, that are the subpartitions based on the partitioning options that you specify.
-The [pg_partitioned_table](../system_catalogs/pg_partitioned_table.html) system catalog contains information about the subpartition tables.
+Greenplum also creates a hierarchy of tables, child tables, that are the sub-partitions based on the partitioning options that you specify.
+The [pg_partitioned_table](../system_catalogs/pg_partitioned_table.html) system catalog contains information about the sub-partition tables.

 classic\_partition\_spec
 :   Declares the individual partitions to create.
 Each partition can be defined individually or, for range partitions, you can use the `EVERY` clause (with a `START` and optional `END` clause) to define an increment pattern to use to create the individual partitions.